 Cancellation and Payment Responsibility

 - We require at least a 48-hour notice to reschedule or cancel your appointments.
 A message may be left on our voicemail after hours.

 - Insurance will not reimburse cancellation fees.
-You are responsible for cancellation fees.
+You are responsible for cancellation fees and fees that your insurance company does not cover.

 - Reminder emails are a courtesy to you.
 If you do not receive a reminder email, you're still responsible for attending your scheduled appointment.

 - Any No Show/Cancellation fee incurred will be billed to your credit card on file.
 If your credit card is declined the payment must be received by our office within 30 days of the missed appointment date.
 After 30 days of non-payment, interest accrues at 12% per month.
 After 120 days of non-payment, the account will be sent to Collections and the patient will be discharged from Nurturance, LLC.

-- If your insurance company refuses to pay for services received for any reason, you are the responsible party and all payments must be received within 30 days.
-After 30 days of non-payment, interest accrues at 12% per month.
-After 120 days of non-payment, the account will be sent to Collections and the client will be discharged from Nurturance, LLC.
+- If your insurance company declines to pay for services received for any reason, you are the responsible party and all payments must be received within 30 days.

 The privacy of your personal information is important to our clinic.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.

 Like all medical professionals, we collect, use and disclose personal information in order to serve our patients.
 The primary purpose of collecting personal information is to provide treatment.

 Like most organizations, we also collect, use and disclose information for purposes secondary to our primary purposes.
 The most common examples of our related and secondary purposes are to invoice patients for goods or services that were not paid for at the time, to process credit card payments or to collect unpaid accounts.